Home » Lifehacks

 • What was expected

-• Tracert Report and Your IP in case site is down
+• Tracert Report and Your IP in case the site is down

-• A link to possible error which was seen by somebody else.
+• A link to a possible error that was seen by somebody else.

 That should solve most of your trouble and time.
 There could be N number of ways we can talk and find.
-What you see above is list of my experience.
-If you have gained any experience do tell us in comments and we will learn together.
+What you see above is a list of my experience.
+If you have gained any experience, do tell us in the comments, and we will learn together.